 \subsection{Qualitative Results}

 \Cref{fig:teaser} shows sample sequential edits performed using \methodName.
-We first generated faces by sampling random latent vectors and decoded them with StyleGAN2 (left).
-Afterwards, we sequentially edited specific features by changing the current value to the desired target value as indicated by the arrows.
+We first generated a face by sampling a random latent vector and decoded it with StyleGAN2 (left).
+Afterwards, we sequentially edited specific features by changing the current value to the desired target value, as indicated by the arrows.
 We can see that our method can perform multiple fine-grained edits on the desired features while preserving the visual appearance of the rest of the face, suggesting a high degree of disentanglement.
-In stark contrast to prior work, we are able to calculate the exact value of our face features at any point and set desired values to perform precise and deterministic editing operations.
+In stark contrast to prior work, we can calculate the exact value of our face features at any point and set desired values to perform precise and user-predictable editing operations.
 This allows users to anticipate the outcome of an edit before its execution, e.g. setting the feature for \textit{mouth openness} to a value of -1.1 always results in a closed mouth when normalised to a standard normal distribution.
-Note that it is possible to define reasonable bounds for each face feature and subsequently normalise the values to an arbitrary range as we did for our intuitive slider user interface (see supplementary material).
-In this case the smallest value is zero, indicating a closed mouth, and the largest value is one, indicating a fully opened mouth.
+Note that it is possible to define reasonable bounds for each face feature and subsequently normalise the values to an arbitrary range as we did for our intuitive slider user interface.
+In this case, the smallest value is zero, indicating a closed mouth, and the largest value is one, indicating a fully opened mouth.

-Given that our features are on a continuous scale, \methodName\ naturally enables progressive edits as shown in \Cref{fig:progressive_edits}: \methodName\ is able to perform the desired changes with fine-grained control over the desired feature values.
+Given that our features are on a continuous scale, \methodName\ naturally enables progressive edits as shown in \Cref{fig:progressive_edits}: \methodName\ can perform the desired changes with fine-grained control over the desired feature values.
 For each example, the figure also shows the difference between the first and the last image in the edit sequence.
 We can see that \methodName\ operates highly localised, as significant changes are only visible in the relevant regions.
 Other changes visible in the difference images are mostly due to high-frequency features, such as the outline of the face.
 Minor variations along these lines are visible in the difference images but cannot be noticed in the actual images.